Skip to Main Content

 Unclaimed Wages

-Maryland applies the presumption that wages or outstanding payroll checks held or owing in the ordinary course of the employer's business that have gone unclaimed are considered abandoned property after three years.
+Maryland applies the presumption that wages or outstanding payroll checks held or owing in the ordinary course of the employer's business that have gone unclaimed are considered abandoned property three years after the wages become payable.
 Md.
 Code, Com. § 17-308.
-If an employer is holding unpaid wages in excess of $100, written notice must be provided to the employee by first-class mail.
-Id. at § 17-308.2.
+If an employer is holding unpaid wages in excess of $100, written notice must be provided to the employee by first-class mail no more than 120 days and no less than 30 days before filing the report required under Section 17-310.
+Md.
+Code, Com. § 17-308.2.
 The written notice must include the statement that the wages will be presumed abandoned unless the employee responds to the notice within 30 days of receipt.
-Id. at § 17-308.2.
+Md.
+Code, Com. § 17-308.2.
 If the amount of unclaimed wages is valued at less than $100, the employer is not required to provide written notice to the employee.
 Id.

 Parental Leave

 An employer can require an employee to provide written notice of intent to take parental leave within 30 days of the date the employee is to take leave.
 Md.
 Code, Lab. & Empl. § 3-1203.
 However, in the case of a premature birth, unexpected adoption, or unexpected foster placement, the employee is not required to give prior written notice to their employer.
 Id.
-It is unlawful for an employer to terminate or discriminate against an employee for taking parental leave.
+It is unlawful for an employer to terminate or otherwise discriminate against an employee for taking parental leave.
 Md.
 Code, Lab. & Empl. § 3-1209.
-Generally, an employee who is eligible for parental leave and returns to work is entitled to be restored to the position they previously held or an equivalent position with equivalent pay and benefits.
+Generally, an employee who is eligible for parental leave and returns to work is entitled to be restored to the position they previously held, or an equivalent position with equivalent pay and benefits.
 Md.
 Code, Lab. & Empl. § 3-1204.
-The exception to this rule states that the employer may deny restoration of a position to an employee who has taken parental leave if the employer can demonstrate that restoring the employee to their prior position would cause substantial and grievous economic injury to their operations and the employer notifies the employee of the intent of the employer to deny restoration of the employee's position of employment at the time the employer determines that economic injury would occur.
+However, an employer may deny restoration of a position to an employee who has taken parental leave if the employer can demonstrate that restoring the employee to their prior position would cause substantial and grievous economic injury to their operations, and the employer notifies the employee of the intent of the employer to deny restoration of the employee's position of employment at the time the employer determines that economic injury would occur.
 Id.

 Sick and Safe Leave